cjqu001/cjqu001.github.io/_stufftoadd.md

 - charles herniation of spinal cord
 - Endplate Bone Quality Assessment for Preoperative Planning and Patient-Specific Implementation in Lumbar Spine Surgery Authors: Wesley Jameson *, Bailey D. Lupo, Andrew Schwartz, Andrew Daigle, Ahmed Anwar, Smith Surendran, Huy Tran, Christian Quinones, Deepak Kumbhare, Bharat Guthikonda, Stanley Hoang Received: 20 Feb 2026
 - "our team page" with mariah and TQ CV
+-in review: Optimal Timing of Cervical Spine Surgery in Polytrauma Patients: A Population Based Study from ACS Level I & II Trauma Centers  https://journals.lww.com/jspinaldisorders/pages/default.aspx
+- other projects (see github):
+(Built a workflow for trimming pickleball video and generating performance statistics, Built a local desktop tool for clinic documentation, patient record management, document intake, metadata extraction, automated file routing, and PDF generation.
+Built an offline document conversion tool that turns PDFs into Markdown, slides, and PPTX outputs.
+Built a utility for merging and normalizing contacts and birthdays across iPhone, Outlook, and Google.
+Built a personal website and public project hub.
+Built a lightweight keyboard shortcut and productivity workflow manager.
+Built a small-business service management app for hot-tub service work.
+Built a workflow for trimming pickleball video and generating performance statistics.
+Built a structured system for organizing family medicine residency learning materials and study progress.
+Built a document conversion utility for turning book or library files into cleaner text or Markdown-based formats.
+Built a private starter web project that appears to be the base for a custom workflow or site.)
+-submitted pending review: "Evaluation of a Clinically Focused Pilot Artificial Intelligence Curriculum for Medical Students Delivered by Near-Peer Instructors" for possible publication in Medical Science Educator

 Publications
 ```